2024 Annual Sessions

 Groups for worship sharing will gather 1:30-2:15 p.m. on Thursday, Friday, and Saturday.

-Queries that will be used during those groups will be available at sessions.
+Queries and guidelines that will be used during those groups follow below.

 There will be programs and activities for children during the worship sharing time.